I am indebted to Professor Noorani for his care and advice which minimised the mental and physical trauma of such a serious injury

 In late 2015 Dr Kotecha suffered a nasty fall while playing 5-a-side football.
 It resulted in the complete dislocation of his right elbow and all of his elbow ligaments were torn.
 Fortunately, it was a ‘simple’ dislocation, meaning it had no bony injuries, as opposed to a complex dislocation which has a fracture associated with it and usually requires fixation.

 Dr Kotecha was admitted to hospital, where he was given an anaesthetic so his elbow could be put back in place.
 Afterwards, he was given an elbow brace.
 Unfortunately, he developed a severe reaction to the latex in the brace, and so was transferred to a different hospital to be treated for cellulitis.

-Dr Kotecha said “I am indebted to Mr Noorani for his care and advice which minimised the mental and physical trauma of such a serious injury.”
+Dr Kotecha said “I am indebted to Professor Noorani for his care and advice which minimised the mental and physical trauma of such a serious injury.”